 Approved by the Surfrider Board of Directors on October 5, 2002

 The Surfrider Foundation recognizes that protection of the coastal environment requires protection of an interconnected coastal zone that includes the open ocean, near shore water, beaches, estuaries and coastal watersheds.
-The Surfrider Foundation further recognizes while some coastal lands and beaches have been set for permanent protection as wilderness areas, parks, reserves, preserves, conservation areas, and sanctuaries less than one percent of our marine environment has any protected status.
+The Surfrider Foundation further recognizes while some coastal lands and beaches have been set for permanent protection as wilderness areas, parks, reserves, preserves, conservation areas, and sanctuaries, less than seven percent of the global marine environment has any protected status.
 Many of our most valued marine areas have already suffered significant damage from pollution, mismanaged fishing practices and coastal development impacts.

-Less that one percent of the world's oceans have any protected status.
+Less than seven percent of the world's oceans have any protected status;

 The Surfrider Foundation supports marine protected areas that will: